Our Sustainability Journey

 As anyone who has received our boots know, we use minimal packaging and we are working to streamline this even more.
 At the moment, our boot box is from Micro-Pack, LDPE Recyclable.
-The boots come with one Thank You/Care card, printed double-sided on recycled paper, with information on how to keep the boots lasting for years and one tissue paper.
+The boots come with one Thank You/Care card, printed double-sided on recycled paper, with information on how to keep the boots lasting for years and one piece of tissue paper.
 The boots are shipped in either a postal satchel or recycled postal box depending on where they are shipped from.
-For the Australian warehouse, we are in the process of switching to compostable and biodegradable shipping satchels.
-Covid-19 forced us to pause this switch over, but we plan to have it up and running soon.

 * * *

 Our mission at Merry People is to craft an exceptional product and provide an experience that makes you feel inspired to be a little more adventurous in your day-to-day.
-This mission has not been undertaken lightly, but rather in a slow and conscientious manner that aims to do best by our community and environment.
-This effort does mean that our boots are more expensive than other gumboots, but we hope you are able to wear them countless times throughout the year, lowering the price per wear and the environmental footprint.
-As always, if you ever have any questions, please feel free to email us email@example.com.
+This mission has not been undertaken lightly, but rather slowly and conscientiously that aims to do our best for our community and environment.
+This effort does mean that our boots are more expensive than other rain boots, but we hope you can wear them countless times throughout the year, lowering the price per wear and the environmental footprint.
+As always, if you ever have any questions, please feel free to email us at firstname.lastname@example.org.